juhaku/loginized/README.md

 ### Disclaimer

-As from __Gnome 3.36__ onwards (https://help.gnome.org/misc/release-notes/3.36/) this app might have become obsolete and most likely will not function the way expected due the major changes they introduced with the new release.
-So be cautious when using the app.
+As from __Gnome 3.36__ onwards (https://help.gnome.org/misc/release-notes/3.36/) some of the functionality might not work as expected.
+One of them might be the possibility to change the shield and I might as well remove this feature from further releases to come.
+However below is my test results with latest gnome-shell.
 * Tested with Manjaro 19.0.2 version having all updates from upstream using gnome-shell version 3.36.
-   * Background image changing does work as by tests.
+   * Background image changing does work.
+   * Theme changing does work.

 ### Features
 * Change login wallpaper